Is Driving Barefoot Illegal?

 Why you can trust Insurify: Comparing accurate insurance quotes should never put you at risk of spam.
 We earn an agent commission only if you buy a policy based on our quotes.
 Our editorial team follows a rigorous set of editorial standards and operates independently from our insurance partners.
 Learn more.

-Despite what you may have heard while learning to drive, you can legally drive without shoes in every U.S. state.
-However, operating a motor vehicle with your bare feet may present potential hazards.
-While it may be tempting to kick off your shoes the next time you go for a drive during the warmer months, you could face reckless driving charges if you get into an accident while driving barefoot.[1]
+Despite what you may have heard, you can legally drive without shoes in every U.S. state.
+But operating a motor vehicle with your bare feet may present potential hazards.

 Is driving barefoot against the law?

-And, if you’re in an accident in some states — like Arizona, Arkansas, California, or Nevada — you could face fines or criminal charges if the police determine that your lack of footwear contributed to the crash.
+But if you’re in an accident in some states — like Arizona, Arkansas, California, or Nevada — you could face fines or criminal charges if the police determine that your lack of footwear contributed to the crash.

 Though you can legally drive a car without shoes, operating a motorcycle without shoes is illegal in many states.
 California motorcyclists can legally drive motorcycles barefoot, but Alabama motorcyclists and passengers must wear footwear.

-Is driving barefoot safe?
+Risks of driving barefoot

 It may be tempting to drive without your shoes, but it’s generally considered unsafe to do so.
 While not necessarily illegal, law enforcement agencies and auto insurance companies don’t recommend driving a car or motorcycle while barefoot.